 Where should I eat in Madison?

 What you eat is key to making or breaking the perfect getaway.
 Fortunately, Madison is known for an impressive food scene rooted in being home of the largest producer-only farmers' market in the country.
 Our culinary scene is led by innovative chefs from around the world who take special care in appreciating Wisconsin's deep agricultural history.
-This means you'll find farm-to-table across the city, from James Beard Award-honored restaurants to cozy cafes and grain-to-glass breweries and distilleries.
+This means you'll find farm-to-table across the city, from James Beard Award-honored restaurants to cozy cafes and endless options for outdoor dining at downtown and neighorhood streateries.

 Discover Madison's Iconic Eats

 Wondering where you can find some of the most iconic food in the capital city?
-Look no further than Madison's Iconic Eats, a self-guided tour of some of the best restaurants in Madison inspired by the popular social media series.
+Look no further than Madison's Iconic Eat Experience, a self-guided tour of some of the best restaurants in Madison.

 Back to top.